isomerpages/moe-punggolgreenpri/_our-curriculum/CCE/MOE Sexuality Education.md

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Our%20Curriculum/SexualityEducation_AnnexA.pdf).
 The completed opt-out form is to be submitted by 10/02/2023.

-10. Parents can contact the school at [Satiish\_sathasilvam@schools.gov.sg](mailto:Satiish_sathasilvam@schools.gov.sg) (Mr Satiish Sathasilvam / HOD CCE) for discussion or to seek clarification about the school’s Sexuality Education programme.
+10. Parents can contact the school at [satiish\_sathasilvam@schools.gov.sg](mailto:Satiish_sathasilvam@schools.gov.sg) (Mr Satiish Sathasilvam / HOD CCE) for discussion or to seek clarification about the school’s Sexuality Education programme.